For well over three years, iSatori’s Bio-Gro (bioactive peptides extracted from colostrum) have been the center of all kinds of internet controversy.

 Before we go any further, we must note that this is not a clinical study!!!
 It is an “advanced supplement review”, with a participant of ONE.

-What works or does not work for CJ may not mean anything for you or anyone else.
+What works or does not work for one person may not mean anything for you or anyone else.
 Without a seriously double-blinded, placebo-controlled study, we cannot official determine anything.
-We can just state how it worked for CJ, and that is it.
+We can just state how it worked here, and that is it.
 But it’s one more data point, nevertheless.

 PricePlow paid for the blood testing.